 Luckily, worm flies are simple to fish.
 Dead drift them nice and slow deep through seams and runs like any other nymphs.
 Even if you’re into Euro or Czech nymphing worm flies can be easily added to your fly rigs as an anchor or dropper fly.

-- 4 Tips for Fly Fishing Tricos for Trout
+- 4 Ways to Prep for Steelhead Fly Fishing Now

 Look behind big boulders or structure in the water that slows down the flow well downstream.
 You don’t always have to fish the edges of structure to find fish.
 Even fishing below a large obstruction 30 feet behind will prove to be effective.
 Trout will feed downstream of these structures because even a marginally decrease in the flow will help trout conserve energy.